apoz/flash-cards/Terraform.md

 - Lack of locking
 - Secrets: all data in terraform state files is stored in plain text.

-The best way to manage shared storage files is to use Terraform build-in support for remote backends:
+The best way to manage shared storage files is to use Terraform built-in support for remote backends:
 - Terraform will load the state after a plan or apply command.
 - It will include locking
 - Remote backends usually support encryption